-During the main trading phase in continuous auction, the following will apply for the QRS:
+During the main trading phase in continuous auction, the following applies for the QRS:

-- Market participants can ask the Specialist for an indicative private quote submitting the ISIN, the quantity they would like to trade and optionally the side (buy or sell) they intend to trade. - The request is answered by the Specialist either with a quote response containing an adequate bid/ask with the available quantity or with an error message in case no current and adequate quote e.g. in terms of quantity is available.
-In case the Specialist does not answer, the market participant will also receive an error message indicating that the time period for a response is exceeded. - Having received an adequate answer from the Specialist, the participant may submit an order based on the quote request response, referred to as QRS order. - All the messages, i.e. the quote request, the quote response, and the order upon a quote response refer to each other via a unique Quote ID that will be set by the participant and which has to be unique per business unit and instrument during the business day.
+- Market participants can ask the Specialist for an indicative private quote submitting the ISIN, the quantity they would like to trade and optionally the side (buy or sell) they intend to trade. - The request is answered by the Specialist either with a quote response containing an adequate bid/ask with the available quantity (quantity 0 is allowed) or with an error message in case no current and adequate quote e.g. in terms of quantity is available.
+In case the Specialist does not answer, the market participant also receives an error message indicating that the time period for a response is exceeded. - Having received an adequate answer from the Specialist, the participant may submit an order based on the quote request response, referred to as QRS order. - All the messages, i.e. the quote request, the quote response, and the order upon a quote response refer to each other via a unique Quote ID that is set by the participant and which has to be unique per business unit and instrument during the business day.
 It is important to notice that the Quote ID initially submitted in the QRS workflow in a RfQ differs in validation and uniqueness from the Quote ID submitted as (mass) quote identifier by a Specialist / Market Maker for which no validation is done in T7.
 As such, the field used is the same however, yet the associated functionality differs. - The QRS order can either be fully executed according to the matching rules of the market model or not at all.
-In case, the Specialist's matching quote would result in a partial execution of the QRS order, the quote will be rejected by T7. - If not executed, the QRS order will be deleted from the order book after the respective time period elapsed.
-This deletion is performed even if the order book is currently frozen. - Any modification to the QRS order will be rejected and only deletions are allowed. - The exchange will define a maximum number of QRS quote requests which can be sent per BU in a product during the trading day.
+In case, the Specialist's matching quote would result in a partial execution of the QRS order, the quote is rejected by T7. - If not executed, the QRS order is deleted from the order book after the respective time period elapsed.
+This deletion is performed even if the order book is currently frozen. - Any modification to the QRS order is rejected and only deletions are allowed. - The exchange defines a maximum number of QRS quote requests which can be sent per BU in a product during the trading day. - The quote request, the quote request response, and the order upon a quote response are marked with a timestamp and outdated after a certain time period.